InterPARES Project: Issues with Non-Compliance

 According to Charles Sturt University’s first Professor of Library and Information Management Ross Harvey, “the potential to lose vital information with a computer upgrade is huge – including instances where the technology on storing and accessing that information shifts direction.”
 With an increasing number of records kept in digital formats, the world has arrived at “a crisis point where we depend heavily on electronic records and we have to find new ways to protect them or we’re not only going to lose heritage and memories, but vital data needed to maintain our health and safety.”
 In order to solve these issues, guidelines must not only be created, but also consistently followed.

 The Venice Time Machine is a relatively recent example of a digitization project that suffered as a result of inconsistent adherence to the guidelines produced by InterPARES.
 Launched by the École Polytechnique Fédérale de Lausanne (EPFL) and the Ca' Foscari University of Venice in 2012, the Venice Time Machine attempted to construct a collaborative multidimensional model of Venice through the creation of an open digital archive of state documents, occupying over 80 kilometers of shelves.
 In 2019, two partners suspended the project following a disagreement regarding issues of open data and methodology.
-The State Archive of Venice and the Swiss Federal Institute of Technology in Lausanne (EPFL) halted their data collection.
+The State Archives of Venice and the Swiss Federal Institute of Technology in Lausanne (EPFL) halted their data collection.

-Gianni Penzo Doria, Director of the State Archive of Venice, expressed concerns regarding the viability of the 8 terabytes of information that has already been collected.
+Gianni Penzo Doria, Director of the State Archives of Venice, expressed concerns regarding the viability of the 8 terabytes of information that has already been collected.
 Penzo Doria stated that from an archival science standpoint “these files are useless” since the researchers who digitized the documents did not adhere to the archival-science guidelines established by the International Research on Permanent Authentic Records in Electronic Systems (InterPARES) project.

 Babak Hamidzadeh, currently the Interim Dean of Libraries at the University of Maryland, described InterPARES as “one of very few efforts that bring together theoreticians and practitioners in digital preservation.”
 He also commended the Project for its “great work in analyzing problems that exist in practice and in providing solutions to the practitioners.”